All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 Peritoneal fluid is a liquid that acts as a lubricant in the abdominal cavity.
-It is found in small quantities between the layers of the peritoneum.
-Produced by mesothelial cells in the abdominal membranes, peritoneal fluid acts to moisten the outside of the organs and to reduce the friction of organ movement during digestion.
+It is found in small quantities (generally 5-20 mL) between the layers of the peritoneum that line the abdominal wall.
+Peritoneal fluid acts to moisten the outside of the organs and to reduce the friction of organ movement during digestion and movement.

 A variety of conditions and diseases can cause inflammation of the peritoneum (peritonitis) and/or excessive accumulation of peritoneal fluid (peritoneal effusion or ascites).
 Peritoneal fluid analysis is a group of tests that evaluate this liquid to determine the cause of the increased fluid.

 The two main reasons that fluid may collect in the abdominal cavity are: